Nominations - Frequently Asked Questions

 A: When you submit your nomination, you will automatically receive an email confirming that Coast Mental Health Foundation has received your nomination.
 You will then receive an email when your nominee reads and consents to your nomination.

-We will notify all nominators, nominees and recipients in late March to early April 2020 of the status of their application.
+We will notify all nominators, nominees and recipients in early to late March 2024 of the status of their application.

 A: All nominations will be carried over to the first panel of volunteers comprising of health professionals, mental health advocates in Vancouver, corporate partners, volunteers and supporters of Coast Mental Health Foundation.
 Each category will be shortlisted to 3 nominations and then carried over to the final panel where a recipient is determined for each category.